Heatley177/ecommerce-app/README.md

 - increase or decrease quantity of product OR remove item.
 - Place order using button, features toast indicator which then transfers you to Orders page Orders Page:
-- view recently placed orders
+- View recently placed orders.

 Start date Oct.
 2, finish Oct.
 5. Will I add more to this?
 Maybe not.
 Why?
 Other things to learn.